Jorsg/TraduxAI/README.md

 - API keys are stored securely in configuration
 - Input validation on all endpoints
 - Error messages don't expose sensitive information

+🐳 Docker & Azure VM Deployment
+Docker Support
+This project includes Docker support for easy deployment across environments.
+All backend and frontend projects provide Dockerfile definitions for containerization.

+Deploying to an Azure VM
+1. Build and Push Docker Images
+First, build your Docker images locally and push them to a container registry (such as Azure Container Registry or Docker Hub).